In support of @thisisalicerose campaign “Think What Not To Say” #TWNTS, I want to talk about the well meaning phrase:

 “Have you tried losing weight?”

-If you are an overweight woman and you tell someone you are trying to get pregnant, nine times out of ten, this is the response.
+If you are in a bigger body and you tell someone you are trying to get pregnant, nine times out of ten, this is the response.

 It’s often disguised as well-meaning advice, they are only looking out for your health and happiness.